percona/documentation/percona-xtradb-cluster/5.5/source/wsrep-system-index.rst

    :dyn: Yes
    :default: OFF

-When this variable is set to ``ON``, the node is desynced from the cluster.
-Toggling this back will require a IST or a SST depending on how long it was desynced.
-This is similar to desync which occurs during RSU TOI.
-This can also be done with  ``/*!
+This variable controls whether the node participates in Flow Control.
+Setting the :variable:`wsrep_desync` to ``ON`` does not automatically mean that a node will be out of sync with the cluster.
+It will continue to replicate in and out the writesets as usual.
+The only difference is that flow control will no longer take care of the ``desynced`` node.
+The result is that if :variable:`wsrep_local_recv_queue` gets higher than maximum allowed, all the other nodes will continue working ignoring the replication lag on the node being in ``desync`` mode.
+Toggling this back will require a IST or a SST depending on how long it was desynchronized.
+This is similar to cluster de-synchronization which occurs during RSU TOI.
+Because of this, it's not a good idea to keep desync set for a long period of time, nor should you desync several nodes at once.
+Also, you'll need to desync a node before it starts causing flow control for it to have any effect.
+Node can also be desynchronized with  ``/*!
 WSREP_DESYNC */`` query comment.

 .. variable:: wsrep_drupal_282555_workaround